 Acquire

-Acquire Tasks (or acquisition tasks) define the inbound movement of data, i.e. data moving from a data source into your centralized, enterprise data Lakehouse.
+Acquire Tasks (or Acquire Tasks) define the inbound movement of data, i.e. data moving from a data source into your centralized, enterprise data Lakehouse.

-In Empower, you can create as many acquire tasks as you want, while configuring each of them to acquire data however often you want.
+In Empower, you can create as many Acquire Tasks as you want, while configuring each of them to acquire the specific objects that you want to align aquistion frequency to their needs..

 Quick Links

-This page only covers an overview of Acquisition Tasks and how to use them
+This page only covers an overview of Acquire Tasks and how to use them

 Overview